 Colectivo Moriviví is a women driven artistic collective that has been producing public art and artivism since 2013.
 Our artistic production consists of muralism, community-led muralism, and protest performance/actions.
 We believe that throught artivism we can promote consciusness on social issues, producing what we call the collective "imaginario" (imaginary/imagery).
 The collective "imaginario" is the imagery we build in our artwork that resonates with Puerto Rican narratives strengthening our collective memory.
 Our intention is to make community and that our history is not denied, that's why we use public art to achieve it. .

-The group was conformed during Santurce es Ley 4 Festival and then kept participating in local Urban Art Festivals.
+The group was conformed during Santurce es Ley 4 Festival in Puerto Rico and then kept participating in local Urban Art Festivals.
 As our work became more popular, organizations and community leadership started to reach out to us.